 The UCO Clinic delivers subsidised, affordable osteopathic healthcare to a wide range of patients through its main clinical site and at locations within the community.
 Included in this are several specialist clinics, which offer treatment completely free of charge to children, homeless people, older people, and people living with HIV, providing access to patients who might otherwise not have the opportunity to benefit from osteopathic treatment.

-We also endorse the view that access to higher education should be accessible to all, regardless of background or financial status.
-We are committed to widening participation from learners who are...
+We also endorse the view that higher education should be accessible to all, regardless of background or financial status.
+We are committed to widening participation from learners who are currently under-...